Champagne André ROBERT

 ESTATE HISTORY

-The champagne ANDRÉ ROBERT 's estate is located in the Côte des Blancs region, on the classified Grand Cru village Le Mesnil sur Oger.
+The Champagne André ROBERT Estate is located in the Côte des Blancs region, on the classified Grand Cru village Le Mesnil sur Oger.
 Running the vineyard for five generations, the estate has 14 ha of parcels classified Grand Cru at Le Mesnil Oger and Premier Cru at Vertus, Etréchy and Cuis.
 It has got the status of harvester-makers (RM), which means that it grows vines, harvests, develops and sells its own champagne without buying grapes or wine.
 It also supplies the Billecart Salmon Estate with clear wines.

 This domain is not very well-known, wrongly in our opinion, because it emanates from those champagnes a passion for meticulous work and a desire to higher quality every year.